 Call them mantras if you want.
 A good leader will continually re-enforce these principles (by leading by example and through written & oral communications) with the team.

 The most critical tool you can give small independent teams of creative people is a list of clear priorities.
-Such a list lets people make independent decisions rapidly knowing that they can justify those decisions later on.
+Such a list helps people make independent decisions rapidly knowing that they can justify those decisions later on.

 For the Windows Phone developer experience we had several things to prioritize.
 For example, we prioritized the developer segments we would target: